precog/platform/README.md

 - Create a table representation based on Spark's RDD
 - Implement table ops in terms of Spark operations
 - TODO

+### Alternate Front-Ends

+Support for dynamically-typed, multi-dimensional SQL ("SQL for heterogeneous JSON"), and possibly other query interfaces such as JSONiq and UNQL.

 ## License